-The advance notice provisions of our Amended and Restated Bylaws require that nominations of persons for election to the Board and proposals of other business to be considered by the stockholders at the 2023 Annual Meeting must be made in writing and submitted to our Corporate Secretary at the address above no earlier than September 22, 2022 and no later than November 21, 2022 and must otherwise be a proper matter for action by the stockholders.
-We advise you to review our Amended and Restated Bylaws, which contain additional requirements about advance notice of stockholder proposals and director nominations, including but not limited to the different notice submission date requirements in the event that the date of the mailing of the notice for the 2023 Annual Meeting is before February 19, 2023 or after April 20, 2023.
-The above procedures and requirements are only a summary of the provisions in our Amended and Restated Bylaws regarding stockholder nominations of directors and proposals to be considered by the stockholders.
+The advance notice provisions of our Amended and Restated Bylaws require that nominations of persons for election to the Board and proposals of other business to be considered by the stockholders at the 2023 Annual Meeting must be made in writing and submitted to our Corporate Secretary at the address above no earlier than , and no later than , and must otherwise be a proper matter for action by the stockholders.
+We advise you to review our Amended and Restated Bylaws, which contain additional requirements about advance notice of stockholder proposals and director nominations, including but not limited to the different notice submission date requirements in the event that the date of the mailing of the notice for the 2023 Annual Meeting is before , or after , .
+The above procedures and requirements are only a summary of the provisions in our Amended and Restated Bylaws regarding stockholder nominations of directors and proposals of business to be considered by the stockholders.
 Please refer to our Amended and Restated Bylaws for more information on stockholder proposal requirements.